 Key Takeaways

-- A high-frequency trading style that aims to profit from small price movements (5-10 pips) on the 1-minute chart.
+- A very short-term retail scalping approach that aims to profit from small price movements (5-10 pips) on the 1-minute chart.

 - The strategy typically combines trend-following EMAs (50, 100) with momentum oscillators like the Stochastic or RSI for entry timing.